 One of the hottest trends across all industries today, machine learning is driving an explosion in the capabilities of artificial intelligence.
 Gartner, in its most recent Hype Cycle for Emerging Technology, put machine learning at the peak.
 The firm predicted that by 2020, artificial intelligence technologies, including machine learning, will be virtually pervasive in almost every new software product and service.

 Moreover, according to the analysts at IDC, machine learning will continue to grow at more than 50% rate per year through 2020, when the total AI revenue could top $46 million.
-David Schubmehl, research director, cognitive systems and content analytics at IDC, said, “Cognitive/AI systems are quickly becoming a key part of IT infrastructure and all enterprises need to understand and plan for the adoption and use of these technologies in their organizations.”
+Research director of cognitive systems and content analytics at IDC, David Schubmehl, said, “since AI/ Cognitive systems are becoming a crucial element of enterprises and IT infrastructures, companies need to understand their importance and plan to adopt them and make use of these technologies as much as possible.”

 All that being said, what exactly is machine learning?
 Does it deserve all the hype it is receiving?
 What is its relation to AI and what technologies should you know about to make the most of machine learning?